mnapoli/mnapoli.fr/_posts/2018-05-24-serverless-php-performances.md

 - PHP's cold start is lower than other languages like Java and C#, from 768M and up the cold start stabilizes around 230ms

 Want to get started: have a look at [Bref](https://github.com/mnapoli/bref).

+Update: I realize I did not mention opcache which is an important player in PHP performances.
+I did not forget about it, out of the box it is not supported because PHP is running as CLI.
+However I am planning to work on that, opcache can be used in CLI processes.